 {Completion} of a truth table is established by the fact that all the rows of the table collectively give all the possible assignments of truth-values to these arguments.

-A ((survey)) of the states of a digital, but not an analogue device, is essentially simple: the device is in either the state on or off.
-On and off are ((survey))-items in the ((survey)) and I show the ((survey))-items, separated by commas, within pairs of curved brackets.
+A ((survey)) of the states of a digital, but not an analogue device, is essentially simple: the device is in either the state ‘on’ or ‘off.’
+‘On’ and ‘off’ are ((survey))-items in the ((survey)) and I show the ((survey))-items, separated by commas, within pairs of curved brackets.
 So, the ((survey)) for a digital device showing possible states is: (( on, off )).

 The system of biological taxonomy which includes as levels kingdom, order, family, genus and species illustrates {diversification.} {/ /biological diversification/} may be interpreted as complete or incomplete.
 The diversified plant and animal life according to most pre-Darwinian conceptions was regarded as complete and the species as fixed.
 The Darwinian theory of evolution removed completeness.